sijms/go-ora/README.md

     - V2 is more preferred for oracle servers 10.2 and above
 ### version 2.1.21
-* now support data packet encryption using AES. key is exchanged between server and client using Diffie Hellman method
+* now support data packet encryption using AES.
+* key is exchanged between server and client using Diffie Hellman method
-#### note:
+* note:
-to enable AES encryption add the following line to sqlnet.ora
+to enable AES encryption add the following line to sqlnet.ora of the server
 ```bigquery
 # other values ([accepted | rejected | requested | required])
 SQLNET.ENCRYPTION_SERVER = required